UBC-MDS/speed_dating_analysis/README.md

 **Note2:** If you would like to run only a portion or subset of the analyses, please open `analysis_script_and_output_bash_file.sh` and selectively run the commands in the root project folder in your terminal (if you are running the file locally) or the Rstudio Server terminal (if you are using a container).

-**Note3:** VERY IMPORTANT: the containerizaiton solution is self-contained for running analysis and rendering reports, please do not try to activate the renv environment when you are using the containerized solution, which can overlay the plain container environment and lead to unexpected errors.
+**Note3:** VERY IMPORTANT: the containerizaiton solution is self-contained for running analysis and rendering reports, please do not try to activate the `renv` environment when you are using the containerized solution, which can overlay the plain container environment and lead to unexpected errors.

 **Note4:** Do not worry if you running to warning messages relating to 'grSoftVersion' in the containerized environment.
-Your report is rendered properly.
+Your report will be rendered properly.

 #### Shutting Down the Container

-To shut down the container, run the following code:
+To shut down the container, follow the following steps:

+1. In your local machine's terminal, Hit ctrl + C twice to exit out of Rstudio server

+2. Run the following command in your terminal window:

 ```
 docker compose down